jump-dev/JuMPPaperBenchmarks/README.md

 # JuMPPaperBenchmarks

-Benchmarks for a paper on JuMP 1.0
+This repository contains code snippents and benchmarks for a paper on JuMP 1.0.